suitangi/Minimal-Newtab/resources/Shinkai's Newtab.md

 - Move the mouse to the right most part of the window to access bookmarks.
 - Folders are drop-down-styled, click on them to see contents

-## Other Informataion
-*Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
-Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*

 ## Permissions
 - Storage: To store the data relating to preferences and widgets
 - Bookmark: To show the bookmarks on the right hand side tab

+## Other Information
+*Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
+Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*

+The project is open sourced, you can check it out [here](https://github.com/suitangi/Minimal-Newtab).
+I don't collect any user data; this extension does need to be online to work though (to load the backgrounds, as it does not download them).

 ## Change-Log
 ```